The Danger Of Food Additives And How They Affect Your Body

 The Danger Of Food Additives

 If you are uncertain whether a product has an additive, check the label.
-Some listed ingredients may contain additives that are not mentioned on the label.
+Some listed ingredients may contain additives not listed on the label.

-They could not play with one toy or complete one task and exhibited “impulsive behavior.”
+They could not play with a single toy or complete a single task and exhibited “impulsive behavior.”
 The eight-year-olds were not able to complete a 15-minute computer exercise.

-Look at these findings in their entirety: the observed effects after drinking these chemical cocktails included hyperactive and compulsive behavior, causing the children to become boisterous, lose concentration, and struggle to play with one toy or complete a single task.
+Look at these findings in their entirety: the observed effects after drinking these chemical cocktails included hyperactive and compulsive behavior, leading the children to become boisterous, lose concentration, and struggle to play with a single toy or complete a single task.

 • Has trouble keeping attention on tasks or play activities.